infra-monkey/ansible_role_freeipa_backup/README.md

 This role depends on the ansible collections:
 - ansible.builtin
 - ansible.posix

+Default webhook script from ansible galaxy (you can use your own script):
+- infra_monkey.webhook_notify

 The role configures **systemd timers**, if your host doesn't use systemd, it will fail.